 On Saturday, October 29th, 2005, the proof of that other reality was put right in front of me, and even though it didn’t affect me as profoundly as some (after all I never really doubted its existence), it was one of the most amazing experiences of my life.

-Lou Gentile’s been doing this sort of thing for years now and has been all over (read our interview with him about Amityville here).
+Lou Gentile’s been doing this sort of thing for years now and has been all over.
 At last year’s Rock & Shock he and Uncle Creepy, along with a few other people who more than likely wish to remain nameless, ventured into the Worcester Palladium after hours to see if they could pick up Electronic Voice Phenomenon (EVP) recordings.
 For those in attendance it was undisputed that contact was made, and shortly before my own journey began, Lou informed Uncle Creepy that it was because of that experience that he was able to realize his potential as a gatherer of EVP.
 Basically, if there’s something to be heard, Lou will hear it.
-You can read about that experience here.

 The first thing we did, and the main reason we had gathered, was to hear some recordings he and his crew had made on a recent outing to a location that I have to leave undisclosed for safety’s sake.
 Needless to say it’s a very, very haunted facility that Lou and his team investigate quite a bit, but what we heard that night was, quite simply, scary as hell.
 While the team was searching around, waiting to gather the usual info and see if any EVP could be picked up, they all very distinctly heard a bloodcurdling scream coming from, as they all described it, “everywhere yet nowhere”.
 The scream was very clear on the recording Lou played back for us, as was the second one that followed it, which sounded much closer.
 Then, immediately following the two screams was a very clear, very pained-sounding moan which everyone who was there (and three of them were with us that night) agreed was not heard until the audio was played back.
 It sounded like whatever had been doing the moaning was very close to the mic, which was enough to cause a rash of goosebumps to break out throughout the room.